bolt/docs/docs/fields/common.md

 ### Grouping fields in tabs

-If you have a number of fields in your contenttype, it might be convenient to add grouping to the fields, by using tabs.
+If you have a number of fields in your ContentType, it might be convenient to add grouping to the fields, by using tabs.
 It will look like this:

 <a href="/files/contenttype-tabs.png" class="popup"><img src="/files/contenttype-tabs.png"></a>